eingzz/hello-world/README.md

 # hello-world
 Random shit
-whta's good I'm bored as shit and that's why im doing this.
+what's good I'm bored as shit and that's why im doing this.